 If you love Christmas projects (and who doesn’t?), try adding a funky bow to a Grapevine Christmas Pine Wreath, DIY Christmas Wrapped Candy Cane Wreath, or a Simple DIY Christmas Centerpiece.

 How To Make A Funky Bow For Christmas

 Before we jump into the tutorial, here’s a little about Kelea!

-A little about Kelea, she specializes in whimsical, wispy design and fluid motion in floral design structure.
-Her background in gift show production, merchandising and Etsy shop management help her to teach others in her Design School Classes.
-She has found her passion in teaching her students weekly on Facebook and in her design school community, helping them to learn to stand out from the masses in their designs.
-Below is a video tutorial on how she creates her Christmas Funky bow.
+She specializes in whimsical, wispy designs and fluid motion in the floral design structure.
+Her extensive background in gift show production, merchandising, and Etsy shop management help her to teach others in her Design School Classes.
+She has found her passion in teaching her students weekly on Facebook as well as in her design school community, helping them to learn to stand out from the masses in their designs.

 - EZ bow maker